Superbeast (film): Plot

 Because of her Pathology background, Fleming becomes friendlier with her since she could help find the solution to his serum.
 Alix is allowed to go around the plantation as she pleases.
 One night, she sneaks into the lab and takes a sample of the serum, and then recognizes one of the convicts locked up, though he never showed any signs of aggression.

-The next morning, she is awaken by gun shots.
+The next morning, she is awakened by gun shots.
 Fleming then explains that when his test subjects relapse and become violent, they go into a metamorphosis that turns them into a primitive beast, yet with the same intelligence, hence the name “Superbeast”.
 He also explains that Victor is an oil tycoon and big game hunter.
 When he needed money to continue his research, Victor would provide him the money, provided that when his test subjects become superbeasts, he would be allowed to hunt them down, which is what he did with the previous test subject.

 Diaz would announce that he filed a police report stating Alix and Rojas was killed, which meant that Alix would have to be killed.
 During lunch, Alix gives Fleming a drink laced with the serum.
 After drinking, Fleming's looks and mannerisms begin to change.
 As he looks in his lab for a possible cure, he becomes violent and pushes Alix unconscious.
 As he walks out, Victor is there with his gun, forcing him into the jungle so he can hunt him down.
 After Victor kills Diaz and a helper, he goes after Fleming.
 By nightfall, Victor tracks Fleming back to the plantation.
 Victor shoots a servant girl before Fleming sneaks behind him and bludgeons him to death.
 After tearing up his lab, he notices the convict that hasn't deformed or become violent.
 Alix reveals that he's your success and that the serum worked.

 The next morning, Alix, the convict, and a couple more patients are allowed to leave.
 Once they crossed the bridge, Fleming destroys the bridge, allowing him to live the rest of his life in solitude.